code4romania/website-factory/help/content/school/en/01-Introduction/02-what.md

 Website Factory: Schools is a technical solution that allows you to build your own websites.
-This is integrated by default with a series of functionalities you will need such as online payment tools so you can collect donations, with tools to monitor traffic such as Google Analytics, with social networks and a form builder so you can collect data easily through your website.
+This is integrated by default with a series of functionalities you will need such as tools to monitor traffic such as Google Analytics, with social networks and a form builder so you can collect data easily through your website.